What Is Bitcoin & How Does It Work?

 Bitcoins are stored in digital wallets.
 Each wallet is a unique string of 30 letters and numbers that help convey user anonymity and use a seed phrase that helps recover the wallet on any device.
 There are also two types of Bitcoin wallets: cold and hot wallets.

 - Hot wallets are continuously connected to the internet but don't necessarily have to have the entire block history downloaded to update the token value.
-Bitpay, TrustWallet, or cryptocurrency exchange's account wallet such as Coinbase are an example of hot wallets.
+Bitpay, TrustWallet, or cryptocurrency exchange's account wallets such as Coinbase are an example of hot wallets.
 However, hot wallets are less secure because they allow hackers to exploit users' assets.
 There have been many instances of crypto exchanges being hacked.

 - Cold wallets can store data and assets offline and need to sync to the Bitcoin network to process and update transactions.
 An example is the Ledger Nano X and Trezor which will cost between USD 60 and USD 150.
-Cold wallets are physical devices that can be stored and generally safer than hot wallets because there are lower chances of being hacked.
+Cold wallets are physical devices that can be stored and are generally safer than hot wallets because there are lower chances of being hacked.
 For further information, read our comparison article on the best hardware wallets for Bitcoin.